 Abuse can occur in a number of settings, including the older person’s home.
 Sometimes, both the victim and perpetrator do not recognise that what is occurring is abuse.
 Abuse affects both older men and women, and people from all walks of life.

-Health professionals play an important role in addressing abuse of older people.
+Health and aged care professionals play an important role in addressing abuse of older people.
 As trusted professionals, they are well placed to identify signs of abuse of older people through their established professional relationship with patients and therapeutic clinical assessments.
 In responding to abuse, health professionals need to be aware of sensitive contextual nature of abuse and the concomitant complex family dynamics, such as dependency on the perpetrator for care, transport, and housing.

 “We want to think the best of people, but unfortunately physical elder abuse is real.”